leonisawesome/triple_time_series/README.md

 The comments precede the code and the relevant Markdown immediately follows it.
-Even though I could tell the data was stationary I Intentionally did a lot of tests for stationary / vs not stationary since this is a key factor in time series and I wanted you guys to see I understood that and could execute it.
+Even though I could tell the data was stationary I Intentionally did a lot of tests for stationary / vs not stationary since this is a key factor in time series.

 ### Future ideas:
 * Automate building all the other models